 Funchal Old Town Painted Doors on Rua de Santa Maria have a great story behind it.
 Here is why you should experience it during your travels to Madeira.

 The Funchal Old Town is a place of great historical importance in Madeira as this is where one of the first settlements sprung up.
-Characterised by narrow cobblestone streets and featuring Corpo Santo Chapel, one of the few 15th-century buildings that have survived until today, Funchal Old Town was wasting away for many decades.
+Characterized by narrow cobblestone streets and featuring Corpo Santo Chapel, one of the few 15th-century buildings that have survived until today, Funchal Old Town was wasting away for many decades.

-The project called “The Art of Open Doors” (“Arte de Portas Abertas”) was initiated in 2010 by photographer José Maria Zyberchem in order to make Funchal Old Town a centre of art and as a result, the area became a hun for
+The project called “The Art of Open Doors” (“Arte de Portas Abertas”) was initiated in 2010 by photographer José Maria Zyberchem in order to make Funchal Old Town a center of art and as a result, the area became a hun for

 Many local artists were invited and asked to ‘do something nice’ with nearly 200 doors into houses, restaurants, shops and galleries.
 The idea was to create a piece of work that invites people into something deeper.
 More and more artists signed up to be part of the project and the result was incredible.